Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

 We implement the approach of \textcite{callaway2021difference} to target the ATT at a particular day $t > T^{pre}$:\footnote{\ The framework outlined in \textcite{callaway2021difference} is broader as it accommodates multiple groups defined by the timing of treatment reception.
 This enables the identification and estimation of the group-time ATTs, defined as $ ATT \left( g, t \right) := \EX \left[ Y_{i, t} \left( g \right) - Y_{i, t} \left( 0 \right) | G_g = 1 \right]$, where $G_g$ is a binary variable indicating treatment reception in period $g$.
 However, our data set features a single group, given that all treated players receive the treatment simultaneously (i.e., at Graves' disclosure date).
 This allows us to simplify notation and focus on the time ATTs in equation (\ref{equation_time_atts}) for the single group we observe.}

-where potential outcomes are defined as in Section \ref{subsec_methodology}, and $D_i$ is a binary variable indicating whether a player is treated or not.
-Under the assumptions of parallel trends and no anticipation, \textcite{callaway2021difference} show that $ATT \left( t \right)$ can be identified by comparing the change in outcomes between the latest period before the coming-out event and day $t$ experienced by treated players to the change in outcomes experienced by control players.\footnote{\ Formally, \textcite{callaway2021difference} show that $ATT \left( t \right) = \EX \left[ Y_{i, t} - Y_{i, T^{pre}} | D_i = 1 \right] - \EX \left[ Y_{i, t} - Y_{i, T^{pre}} | D_i = 0 \right]$.
+where potential outcomes are defined as in Section \ref{app_methodology}, and $D_i$ is a binary variable indicating whether a player is treated or not.
+Under the assumptions of parallel trends and no anticipation, \textcite{callaway2021difference} show that $ATT ( t )$ can be identified by comparing the change in outcomes between the latest period before the coming-out event and day $t$ experienced by treated players to the change in outcomes experienced by control players.\footnote{\ Formally, \textcite{callaway2021difference} show that $ATT ( t ) = \EX [ Y_{i, t} - Y_{i, T^{pre}} | D_i = 1 ] - \EX [ Y_{i, t} - Y_{i, T^{pre}} | D_i = 0 ]$.
 Estimation is carried out by replacing expectations with their sample analogs.}

-Figure \ref{fig_did_player_performance_results_post} displays the point estimates and simultaneous $95\%$ confidence bands for the $ATT \left( t \right)$.\footnote{\ Table \ref{table_did_performance_measures} in Appendix \ref{app_results} reports aggregated results by displaying the average time ATT.} Overall, we find that shifting away from Graves to other characters has no impact on players' performance.
-None of the estimated $ATT \left( t \right)$ is statistically different from zero, suggesting that transitioning to other characters does not result in any performance-related consequences.
+Figure \ref{fig_did_player_performance_results_post} displays the point estimates and simultaneous $95\%$ confidence bands for the $ATT ( t )$.
+Overall, we find that shifting away from Graves to other characters has no impact on players' performance.
+None of the estimated $ATT ( t )$ is statistically different from zero, suggesting that transitioning to other characters does not result in any performance-related consequences.
 This finding highlights that the decision to move away from Graves is not influenced by performance considerations.

-As a robustness check, we explore an alternative scenario where the parallel trends assumption is required to hold only conditional on pre-treatment covariates.
-In this context, we identify and estimate $ATT \left( t \right)$ using the doubly-robust approach of \textcite{callaway2021difference}.\footnote{\ In essence, this approach entails estimating the change in outcomes for control players conditional on the pre-treatment covariates $X_i$ and averaging out $X_i$ over the distribution of covariates for treated players.
-For a more detailed understanding of this approach, readers are referred to \textcite{callaway2021difference}.} Our pre-treatment covariates encompass players' skills information, such as average kills, deaths, assists, and gold earned prior to the treatment, as well as the average number of daily matches they engaged in before the treatment.
-Table \ref{table_did_performance_measures} in Appendix \ref{app_results} displays the results.
-The results are consistent with those obtained under the unconditional parallel trend assumption.